Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Introduction

 \subsection{Imaginary Time Evolution}

-By performing a so-called Wick-Rotation on unitary evolution, generated by a Hamiltonian $\boldsymbol{\hat{H}}$, we get the so-called imaginary time $\tau = i t$ ($\tau$ is assumed to be real forcing $t$ to be imaginary; hence the name).
+By performing a Wick-Rotation \cite{wick1954properties} on unitary evolution, generated by a Hamiltonian $\boldsymbol{\hat{H}}$, one gets the so-called imaginary time $\tau = i t$ evolution ($\tau$ is assumed to be real forcing $t$ to be imaginary; hence the name).
 One can evolve an initial state $|\psi_{0}\rangle$ as follows

-where we have decomposed the initial state in the eigenbasis of $\boldsymbol{\hat{H}}$ with $c_n:=\braket{E_n|\psi_0}$.
-One can see that, at long times, only the exponential with the smallest $E_n$ survives.
-For that reason, if the initial state has some support with the ground state $\braket{E_0|\psi_0}\neq0$, at long times $\ket{\psi(\tau)}$ will be approximately on the same ray as $\ket{E_0}$.
+where the initial state has been decomposed in the eigenbasis of $\boldsymbol{\hat{H}}$ with $c_n:=\braket{E_n|\psi_0}$.
+One can see that, at long times, the exponential with the smallest $E_n$ dominates the above expansion.
+For that reason, if the initial state has some support with the ground state $\braket{E_0|\psi_0}\neq0$, at long times $\ket{\psi(\tau)}$ will be approximately on the same ray as $\ket{E_0}$, up to a normalization factor.
 To keep the evolved state pure and ensure numerical stability in computational scenarios, ITE is defined with the following normalization factor